canonical/kafka-operator/docs/explanation/cryptography.md

 ## Resource checksums

-Charmed Apache Kafka uses pinned snap to provide reproducible and secure environments.
+Charmed Apache Kafka uses a pinned snap to provide reproducible and secure environments.

 The [Charmed Apache Kafka snap](https://snapstore.io/charmed-kafka) packages the Apache Kafka workload along with the necessary dependencies and utilities for operator lifecycle management.
 For details on the contents of the snap, refer to the `snapcraft.yaml` file in the source code: [Charmed Apache Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/4/edge/snap/snapcraft.yaml).